s-earnest/s-earnest.github.io/_posts/2026-01-01-Customer-Analysis copy.md

 ### Summary

 This is a sample blog post.
-Lorem ipsum I can't remember the rest[^1] of lorem ipsum[^1] and don't have an internet connection right[^1] now.
+Lorem ipsum I can't remember the rest[^1] of lorem ipsum and don't have an internet connection right now.

-# Keywords
-  - clustering analysis
-  - logistic regression
-  - price elasticity
-  - classifier

 # Introduction